 1. Dry Tortugas National Park – Florida

-This secluded and remote destination is ideal for nature lovers.
-It’s also one of the top places to scuba dive in the USA.
+This secluded and remote destination in Florida is ideal for nature lovers.
+It’s also one of the top places to scuba dive in USA.

 Thanks to a wealth of shallow waters boasting interesting things to see, Dry Tortugas is ideal for those dipping their toes into the world of snorkeling for the first time, too.

 You don’t have to have the best snorkel gear for beginners to get started, but it will make it easier to learn the ropes.